 Let’s assume you’ve just finished high school and you’re not sure what to do next.
 You feel a bit overwhelmed with all the information and pieces of advice good-natured people are giving you, which just serve to raise your anxiety and uncertainty.

-Unfortunately, we can’t decide which Bachelor’s degree you should pursue in your place, but we can go through some major points and offer some tips, all in the hope of making your life easier.
+Unfortunately, we can’t decide for you which Bachelor’s degree you should study, but we can go through some major points and offer some tips, all in the hope of making your life easier.
 So, how can you do to find the right Bachelor's degree?

 1. Do a little soul searching - What are you good at?

 We understand that trying to figure out what you like and what you’re good at is, probably, the hardest thing you will have to do in your life.

 Sure, there might be a few people who were born knowing what they wish to be, and some who just don’t care and simply follow the money, but, for the rest of us, it would probably be best to just take a deep breath and think.

 First, you can take into account the most popular fields of study today, like:

 Secondly, if that doesn’t work, you can ask yourself: What do you do best in your group of friends?
 Are you the one that photoshops the pictures of the gang?
 Are you the one who takes care that everybody is home safe, after a party?
 Do you enjoy organising trips?

 Follow what you enjoy doing in your spare time and find a Bachelor’s degree that helps you expand on that.
 Don’t make your life hard and overthink things: usually, your first instinct is right, so follow that and don’t look back.

-2. You can always follow the money trail
+2. You can always start with well-paid careers

 If you’re not committed to any discipline or field, and you don’t feel pulled in any direction, then you should definitively follow the money.